 Our integration plan involves wiring the designed subsystems together and controlling them with our firmware.
 The process in which we will do this can be seen below in Figure 42.
 Furthermore, Table 4below will describe each integration step and its respective validation.

 The integration plan begins with us wiring the power delivery PCB to both of our subsystem PCBs, the AFE and microcontroller.
 In this configuration, a couple of steps will be performed.
 The power output will be tested and validated for integrity while the load is applied.
 While the power delivery board is under load, the battery life of the device will be timed before the device dies.
 Moving on, the microcontroller and analog front end will be wired together and the communication and command sequences from the microcontroller will be validated.
 Then the firmware for the microcontroller will acquire signals from the analog front end and these signals will be analyzed.
 Following this, the ML model will be uploaded, and the USB communication will be tested.
 Finally, the microcontroller will be tuned for power consumption and speed and the total system validation will be tested.
-Total system validation requirements can be seen in below.
+Total system validation requirements can be seen in Figure 43 below.